-There are several things to take into consideration when selecting a new fork to ensure you're getting the best ones for you, luckily we’ve ridden all the forks here extensively so we can give you a proper user's opinion, and not just a catalog-based guess to separate the great from the grim.
+There are several things to consider when choosing a new MTB fork to ensure you're getting the best one for you.
+Our expert testers have ridden all the forks here extensively so we can give you a proper user's opinion, not just a catalog-based guess, to separate the great from the grim.
 Top of our picks for the best budget MTB forks is the Marzocchi Bomber Z2 4.5, with the RockShox Judy Silver TK our best value choice.

-Need a hand with fork terminology or bike compatibility?
-Jump the bottom for our guide on how to choose the best budget mountain bike forks.
+Do you need a hand with picking out the right model for you?
+Jump to the bottom for our guide on how to choose the best budget MTB forks.

 Best budget MTB forks